 Take photos.
 If you can safely take pictures of the accident scene or have a companion who can take care of that task for you, take photos of the scene of the accident.
 Include pictures of any specific elements that may have led to your injuries, from a puddle of water on the floor and a lack of signs to unsafe handrails or rotting stairs.
 These photos can provide vital evidence of neglect on the part of the premises owner and/or manager.

 Seek medical attention immediately.
 Many people try to skip medical care after suffering supposed minor injuries in a slip and fall or other premises liability accidents.
 If you suffer any injury, including lacerations that may require stitches, puncture wounds that could require a tetanus shot or other medical care, or a suspected sprain or strain, seek medical attention immediately.
-If you hit your head and lost consciousness, even for only a few seconds, you could have a concussion, which requires careful monitoring.
+If you hit your head and lose consciousness, even for only a few seconds, you could have a concussion, which requires careful monitoring.

 Contact an attorney as soon as possible.
-If you suffered injuries in a premises liability accident, you may have grounds to file a premises liability claim.
+If you suffered injuries in a premises liability accident, you may have grounds to file a premises liability lawsuit.
 Consult an attorney as soon after your accident as possible to receive advice about what steps you should take next.

-Question 5: When should I file a personal injury claim after a premises liability accident?
+When should I file a personal injury claim after a premises liability accident?

 You may need to wait to file if: